hdelva/fosite/thesis/report.md

 \caption{Analysis of code sample \ref{smp:shortset}} \label{smp:shortset_f}
 \end{code}

-Subtracting an `int` from a `short` resulted in an `int`.
-In this case it won't cause an actual bug yet because both types use the same hashing function.
+Subtracting an `int` from a `short` results in an `int`.
+In this case it won't cause an actual bug yet because both types use the same hashing function, but this isn't something a developer should rely on.
 The JVM originally didn't support generics, and their implementation is still a bit rough.
-The `remove` method of a `List` instance doesn't do any type checks, its argument can be any `Object` instance.
+The `remove` method of a `List` instance accepts any `Object` instance.
 This can result in calls that never actually remove anything.
 If that call happens to only occur in a corner case in the $1000^{\text{th}}$ iteration of a loop, this can lead to some very confusing bugs.

-### Powerful Languages
+### Popular Languages

-Every commonly used programming language is Turing complete, so in theory they should all be equal.
+Every practical programming language is Turing complete, so in theory they should all be equal.
 This is a misconception that's been called the Turing tar-pit @tarpit.
 Everything is possible in a Turing tar-pit, but nothing of interest is easy.
 Programming languages where things of interest are perceived to be easy can be considered powerful.
 These languages are often the ones with lenient compilers or runtime environments such as C, Python, Javascript, ...
 In other words, languages that don't get in the way of the programmer too often.
+These are also by far the most popular languages.

 As illustrated in the previous section this may not always be a good idea as humans tend to glance over subtle details.
 This makes the need for additional tools very important for any project that aims to achieve high reliability.
 The alternative is long and painful debugging sessions.
 At some point these languages no longer make it easy to do things of interest in.

 #### C

 The C programming language has been one of the most popular programming languages for a couple of decades now.
-Depending on who you ask, the best thing about C is either its efficiency or its simplicity, and both come at a price.
-Its simplicity is what gives developers the power they desire.
+Depending on who you ask, the best thing about C is either its efficiency or its simplicity.
+The latter is what gives developers the power they desire.
 This comes at a cost however; with great power comes great responsibility.

 Let's focus on the other main attraction of C, the efficiency.
 This comes at a cost as well and it's a one many people forget about.
 C's _raison d'être_ isn't making developers feel good about themselves, it's generating efficient code.
 It was created to be a thin abstraction over various assembly languages that were limiting software development at the time @cdev.
-Since not all CPU architectures handle a division by zero the way, the C specification doesn't specify what to do.
+This has left some holes in the C specification; not all CPU architectures handle a division by zero for example, so the C specification doesn't specify what to do in this case.

 ##### Undefined Behavior

-There are a lot of things the language specification doesn't specify a behavior for, which leads to undefined behavior.
+There are a lot of things the specification doesn't specify a behavior for, which leads to undefined behavior.
 Some are well-known, such as using freed memory.
 Others catch people by surprise, dividing by zero in C for example is undefined behavior.
 The GNU libc website still claims that `1/0` yields `inf` @gnu, even though the C99 clearly contradicts them @C99.
-The C99 standard did introduce the `INF` macro, but it doesn't specify which operations should result in one.
+The C99 standard introduced the `INF` macro, but it doesn't specify which operations should result in one.
 Division by zero is still as undefined as it has always been.

 Entire papers have been written on the subject of undefined behavior [@lattner; @wang; @guide].
 One striking thing is how recent a lot of these papers are.
 Even though the language is over 40 years old, this is still an active field of research.
 Compilers are getting more advanced and with it the optimizations they perform.

-Code sample \ref{smp:undef} was part of PostgreSQL @wang.

 \begin{code}
   \begin{tcblisting}{listing only,